Normalizing Flows for Probabilistic Modeling and Inference: Normalizing Flows

 The forward KL divergence is well-suited for situations in which we have samples from the target distribution (or the ability to generate them), but we cannot necessarily evaluate the target density $\px^{*}(\rvx)$.
 Assuming we have a set of samples $\{ \rvx_{n} \}_{n=1}^{N}$ from $\px^{*}(\rvx)$, we can estimate the expectation over $\px^{*}(\rvx)$ by Monte Carlo as follows:

 Minimizing the above Monte Carlo approximation of the KL divergence is equivalent to fitting the flow-based model to the samples $\{ \rvx_{n} \}_{n=1}^{N}$ by maximum likelihood estimation.

-In practice, we typically optimize the parameters $\vtheta$ iteratively with stochastic gradient-based methods.
+In practice, we often optimize the parameters $\vtheta$ iteratively with stochastic gradient-based methods.
 We can obtain an unbiased estimate of the gradient of the KL divergence with respect to the parameters as follows:

 The update with respect to $\vpsi$ may also be done in closed form if $\pu(\rvu; \vpsi)$ admits closed-form maximum likelihood estimates, as is the case for example with Gaussian distributions.